WaterBender231/wef-nexus-online-course/watersecurity/32waterconcepts.md

 <details><summary>Bonus Question</summary>
 <p>

-*Reflection: Do you think these weights are appropriate for your country/region?
-Why?*
+Do you think these weights are appropriate for your country/region?
+Why?

 </p>
 </details>